LeonAD19/MelodyMap/README.md

 # Sprint 2 Review

 ### Demo
-We demoed the devleop branch
+We demoed the develop branch

 ### Review and Retrospective